Melnyk & Fineout-Overholt (2015, p. 10), Step 3 = "Critically appraise the evidence".

 A List of Appraisal Tools

-PRISMA stands for Preferred Reporting Items for Systematic Reviews and Meta-Analyses, and was developed to help researchers conduct and then describe their search strategies in academic writing.
+PRISMA stands for Preferred Reporting Items for Systematic Reviews and Meta-Analyses, and was developed to help researchers report their search strategies in academic writing.

-Follow the links to see published examples of the PRISMA flow diagram and the search strategy descriptions.
+See the articles below for published examples of the PRISMA 2020 flow diagram